-Addis Ababa University School of Public Health and The Bill & Melinda Gates Institute for Population and Reproductive Health at The Johns Hopkins Bloomberg School of Public Health.
-Performance Monitoring and Accountability 2020 (PMA2020) Maternal and Newborn Health survey, PMA2017/Ethiopia-MNH.
+Addis Ababa University School of Public Health; and the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+Performance Monitoring and Accountability 2020 (PMA2020) Maternal and Newborn Health Survey (Version 2.0), PMA2017/ET-MNH.
 2017.
 Ethiopia and Baltimore, Maryland, USA. https://doi.org/10.34976/hx87-kx72

-Addis Ababa University School of Public Health.
-The Bill & Melinda Gates Institute for Population and Reproductive Health at The Johns Hopkins Bloomberg School of Public Health.
+Addis Ababa University School of Public Health; and the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.

 The study was conducted in Southern Nations, Nationalities and Peoples’ region, which is one of the nine regions in Ethiopia.
 The longitudinal household survey was designed to collect information on knowledge, practice and coverage of maternal and neonatal health.
 The study was implemented in the same 44 enumeration areas that were used in the first four rounds of the PMA2020 core survey.

 The study first conducted a census of all households in the 44 EAs.
 All household members were enumerated and all women between the ages of 15-49 were screened.
 Women who were six or more months pregnant, by self-report of gestational age, were eligible for participation in the longitudinal study.
 A household and individual questionnaire were completed at the time of enrollment.
 During the postpartum period, Resident Enumerators (REs) returned to administer questionnaires in-person at seven days and six weeks postpartum, and either called or visited in person at six months postpartum to administer the final questionnaire.